Jack-Tilley/sitemappy/README.md

 # sitemappy
 A sitemap generator tool that creates a representation of site's network graph for the analysis and visualization of websites.

-sitemappy allows you to quickly generate sitemaps and easily transform them to the most popularly used graph formats including directed and undirected adjacency lists, adjacency matrices, and node and edge tuples.
+sitemappy allows you to quickly generate sitemaps and easily transform them to the most popularly used graph formats including weighted and unweighted adjacency lists, adjacency matrices, and node and edge tuples.
 There's no need to manually reformat graphs to different types as sitemappy can do it for you.

 #### Example Usage:
 ```py